swarbler/bestof/camera-gear/lenses and filters.md

 {: .upcoming }
 Viltrox has teased the 25mm f1.7 Air, a 35mm equivalent prime lens

+{: .upcoming }
+Sigma has announced the 16-300mm f/3.5-6.7 DC OS, which looks like an ultra versatile zoom lens with a zoom range of 18.8x, the largest in any APS-C mirrorless lens!

 #### E-mount (Sony)

 - **primes**